How to Make a Draft Blocker

 It can get pretty cold in the winter here in Northern Indiana, so we’re always looking for ways to keep our homes just a little bit warmer in the winter.
 Draft blockers, which are like small pillows that you put along the bottom of doors or windows, are a great, easy way to keep the warm air in and the cold air out.
 We’re going to share a quick tutorial for how you can make your own draft blocker.

 We wanted to make our draft blocker functional (of course) but we also wanted it to look nice, so we chose a heavier weight fabric that would hold up when placed on the floor with a bright and fun small-scale pattern.
-As a filler for our draft blocker, we used rice, but you can fill it with just about anything that will keep the cold out like batting, plastic grocery bags balled up, flax seed or even kitty litter.
+As a filler for our draft blocker, we used rice, but you can fill it with just about anything that will keep the cold out like batting, rolled-up plastic grocery bags, flaxseed or even kitty litter.

 This project is simple to sew and great for beginners or anyone looking for a quick sewing project.
 Let’s take a look at how to make a draft blocker.